Solvidia/Python-CPU-GPU-memory-profiler-/README.md

 <details open>
 <summary>Using <code>pip</code> (Mac OS X, Linux, Windows, and WSL2)</summary>

-Scalene is distributed as a `pip` package and works on Mac OS X, Linux (including Ubuntu in [Windows WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)) and (with limitations) Windows platforms.
+solvidia-mem-prof is distributed as a `pip` package and works on Mac OS X, Linux (including Ubuntu in [Windows WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)) and (with limitations) Windows platforms.

 > **Note**
 >